-Most people understand the basics of how car payments work.
-They also know of the simple factors that affect a loan's cost, like interest rates or the length of the repayment period.
+Most people will probably understand the basics of how a monthly car loan payment is worked out - they'll understand the simple facts that affect a loan's cost, like interest rates or the length of the repayment period.

-But there are many other factors involved in determining your monthly car loan payment.
-Understanding these can help you avoid getting stuck with a payment that’s too high and can help keep your credit score healthy.
+But there are many more factors that determine the cost of your monthly car loan payment.
+Understanding these can help you avoid getting trapped in painful terms that you struggle to afford each month and it can help to keep your credit score healthy.

-In this article, I'll be doing a deeper dive on the surprising things that can affect your monthly car loan payment.
-I'll also be looking at how that payment is structured and the factors that influence it.
-Finally, I'll provide you with some tips to help you manage your finances and secure a better rate.
+In this article, I'll be doing a deeper dive on the surprising things that can affect the overall cost of your monthly car loan payment.
+I'll be looking at how that payment is structured and the factors that influence it.
+I'll also be providing you with some handy tips to manage your finances along the way and help you secure a better rate.

 Let's get started.

-Your credit history is exactly what it sounds like: a record of your borrowing history.
-It has information about every financial arrangement you've ever entered into, from small affairs like cell phone and internet contracts to larger ones like mortgages.
-This record plays an important role in determining how high a lender sets your auto loan repayment amount.
+Your credit history is basically what it sounds like - a record of your borrowing history.
+It has details about every type of official financial arrangement you've ever entered into, from small affairs like cell phone and internet contracts through to the larger likes of mortgages and bills.
+It plays an important role in determining how high a lender sets their auto loan repayment.

-Car loan lenders will sift through your credit history and look for signs that you might not hold up your end of the bargain.
-Specifically, they'll look for evidence that you've got a habit of missing payment dates, if you've been subject to any repossession orders, or if you've ever declared bankruptcy.
+Car loan lenders will sift through the records in your credit history and look for any possible signs that you might pose a risk when it comes to paying your financial commitments on time each month.
+Specifically, they'll look for evidence that you've got a habit of missing payment dates, if you've been subject to any repossession orders or if you've been declared bankrupt.

-Generally, having one of these red flags in your credit history will result in a higher monthly payment amount.
+You'll generally find that having any of these red flags on your credit history will result in an auto finance lender charging you a higher monthly repayment for your loan.

-This is a measurement lenders use to determine how much of a financial risk you are.
-In Canada, credit scores usually take the form of a numerical value between 300 and 900, with a 'good' score setting somewhere around 650.
+This is a measurement used by lenders to determine how much of a financial risk you are.
+In Canada, credit scores usually take the form of a numerical value between 300 and 900, with a 'good' score being considered around the 650 mark.
 That said, around 20% of Canadians have a score below this.

-It goes without saying that your credit score will be a big influence on how favourable your overall auto loan terms are, and ultimately, your payment amount.
+It goes without saying that your credit score will be a big influence on how favourable your overall auto loan terms are, and ultimately, the cost of your monthly repayment.
 Higher credit scores provide access to more favourable interest rates and better repayment terms from auto finance lenders.

 If you're interested in improving your credit score, there are a few simple tips you can follow: